softmatterlab/BRAPH-2-Matlab/README.md

 <br />

-BRAPH 2 is a MATLAB-based framework for network analysis in neuroscience.
+BRAPH 2 is a MATLAB-based framework for network analysis in neurosciences.
 Its **standard distribution** offers advanced multilayer graph analysis, deep learning, and statistical tools.
 The hallmark of BRAPH 2 is **Genesis**, a compiler that lets you create **tailored distributions** by integrating your own methods or specialized pipelines alongside these built-in capabilities.
 This flexible architecture fosters community-driven innovation, scalability, and reproducibility across diverse research fields.

 ![fig1_FORCE_bz](https://github.com/user-attachments/assets/e27d8ef3-6759-4d7d-9116-2973df77e1d1)